 Eileen Omosa has technical expertise in household food security, security of tenure on land, and gender in rural development.

 She is an adept researcher and brings skills gained from 20 plus years of career endeavours in countries of Africa, Canada and internationally.

 Eileen is passionate about research, especially among people who have moved from "The Place called Home."
 She has:

 Eight plus years of implementing qualitative research, data analysis and knowledge transfer.

 Past scholar at the prestigious International Institute for Qualitative Methods (IIQM).

 Employment experience as a researcher and data analyst under the guidance of renowned academic professors and practitioners.

 Proven skills in cultural competence, excellent attention to detail, and ability to work well independently and with multidisciplinary teams.

 Maintains open lines of communication before, during and after each assignment.

-Eileen is proficient in languages and enjoys to work from her office desk or from outside; in the field.
+Eileen is proficient in languages and enjoys to work from her office desk or outside, in the field.